 The four horsemen of the Apocalypse chat at a milonga somewhere in Me Río de La Plata*1.
 They are not characters.
 They are archetypes.
 That is why they can express thoughts and have attitudes that, for reasons of social sensitivity, people cannot.
 They do not behave mechanically in relation to their particular characteristics.
 They are interrelated and behave like a cloud of personalities that flows and polarizes, like atoms in a molecule.
 They speak and think in different languages, suddenly jumping from one to another, according to what each language allows them to express better.
 To make reading less laborious, I made this rendition fully in English.
-Here are the links to my version in Spanish, as well as the original (which is written mainly mixing English and Spanish).
+Here are the links to my version in Spanish, as well as the original (which is written mainly in English and Spanish).

 *1 "Me Río de La Plata" is a play on words, synthesizing a reference to a geographical location –Buenos Aires and Uruguay, the area where Tango arises and develops, and with it to a virtual space which contains anywhere a milonga and Tango takes place– and the literal meaning of this words, which translates as "I laugh about money".